-At 31 December 2020, 0.01% (2019: 0.11%) of the Group's debt securities represented investments in asset-backed and mortgage-backed securities in the United States of America and PRC which are exposed to sub-prime credit risks.
+At 31 December 2021, none of the Group's debt securities (2020: 0.01%) represented investments in asset-backed and mortgage-backed securities in the United States of America and PRC which are exposed to sub-prime credit risks.
 The Group does not originate any residential mortgages but invests in residential mortgage loan pools which may contain mortgages of subprime credit quality.
 Residential mortgage loan pools are pools of homogeneous residential mortgage loans substantially backed by Federal Housing Administration and Veterans Administration guarantees.
-As of 31 December 2020, the Group had no direct subprime exposure through the origination of residential mortgage loans or purchases of unsecuritised mortgage whole-loan pools.
+As of 31 December 2021, the Group had no direct subprime exposure through the origination of residential mortgage loans or purchases of unsecuritised mortgage whole-loan pools.
 The Group has implemented a stringent review process for determining the fair value of securities containing these risk characteristics.
-For the year ended 31 December 2020, impairment losses were recognised in the consolidated income statement.
+At 31 December 2021, 95.2% (2020: 91.8%) of the debt securities have Standard and Poor's ratings of BBB- or above or equivalent ratings from other reputable rating agencies.
+At 31 December 2021, 81.1% (2020: 82.2%) of the mortgage loan have internal rating equivalent to Standard and Poor's ratings of BBB or above or equivalent ratings from other reputable rating agencies.
+For the year ended 31 December 2021, impairment losses were recognised in the consolidated income statement.
 Further details of the impairment losses are set out in note 7(a).

-In respect of bank balances, all of them are due from authorised institutions in Hong Kong, Macau, the People's Republic of China, the United Kingdom and the United States of America.
+In respect of bank balances, all of them are due from authorised institutions in Hong Kong, Macao, the People's Republic of China, the United Kingdom and the United States of America.
 Management periodically reviews the credit ratings of these authorised institutions.